 - Rick Esenberg, President and General Counsel

-- Stacy A. Stueck, Vice President for Administration
+- Stacy A. Stueck, Director of Administration and Corporate Secretary

 - Libby Sobic, Director & Legal Counsel of Education Policy

 - Luke Berg, Deputy Counsel (former Deputy Solicitor General and Assistant Attorney General with former Attorney General Brad Schimel)

 - Don Daugherty, Senior Counsel

 - Mike Fischer, Senior Counsel